The 32D ‘Red Arrow’ Veteran Association

 Some of the major unit commanders at this time included:

-63D Infantry Brigade - Brigadier General Thomas Colladay
+63D Infantry Brigade - Brigadier General Thomas Colladay, from Detroit, MI

-125TH Infantry Regiment - Colonel Matthias A. Weisenhoefer
+125TH Infantry Regiment - Colonel Matthias A. Wiesenhoefer, from Detroit, MI

-64TH Infantry Brigade - Brigadier General Paul B. Clemens
+64TH Infantry Brigade - Brigadier General Paul Bernard Clemens, from Milwaukee, WI

-127TH Infantry Regiment - Colonel Forrest H. Himes
+127TH Infantry Regiment - Colonel Forrest Hale Himes, from Crandon, WI

-128TH Infantry Regiment - Colonel William A. Holden
+128TH Infantry Regiment - Colonel William A. Holden, from King, WI

-57TH Field Artillery Brigade - Brigadier General William S. Wood, Jr.
+57TH Field Artillery Brigade - Brigadier General William Squire Wood, Jr., from Beloit, WI

-120TH Field Artillery Regiment - Colonel Jim Dan Hill
+120TH Field Artillery Regiment - Colonel Jim Dan Hill, from Superior, WI

-121ST Field Artillery Regiment - Colonel Waldemar F. Breidster
+121ST Field Artillery Regiment - Colonel Waldemar F. Breidster, from Milwaukee, WI

-126TH Field Artillery Regiment - Colonel Frederick C. T. John
+126TH Field Artillery Regiment - Colonel Frederick C. T. John, from Milwaukee, WI

-On 20 October LTC J. Tracy Hale Jr. succeeded COL Himes as commander 127TH Infantry
+On 20 October Lt.
+Col. J. Tracy Hale, Jr. succeeded Col. Himes as commander 127TH Infantry.

 During the last week or so of October 1940, the Division was shipped to Camp Beauregard, Louisiana.
 Most of the personnel and equipment were shipped by rail, but some advance detachments went by motor convoy.

 Late in the afternoon of 22 October, the 81 officers and Soldiers then assigned to Co.
-E, 127TH Inf. marched from their brand new armory at the fairgrounds in Manitowoc, Wisconsin to the Chicago & North Western railroad depot.
+E, 127TH Inf. marched from their brand new armory at the fairgrounds in Manitowoc, WI to the Chicago & North Western railroad depot.
 They were escorted by the local Marine Band.
-At the depot they embarked a special train which included Pullmans, diners, and baggage cars the trip to Camp Beauregard. [added 25 Dec.
-‘13]
+At the depot they embarked a special train which included Pullmans, diners, and baggage cars the trip to Camp Beauregard. [added 25 Dec. ’13, TPB]

 Also on 22 October, Co.
-G, 127TH Inf. departed from the Milwaukee Road railroad depot at Oconomowoc, Wisconsin at 2030 hours aboard a 12-car train bound for Camp Beauregard.
-A crowd of 4,000 citizens turned out see them off; the community had a population of 4,562 people in ’40. [added 15 Dec.
-‘13]
+G, 127TH Inf. departed from the Milwaukee Road railroad depot at Oconomowoc, WI at 2030 hours aboard a 12-car train bound for Camp Beauregard.
+A crowd of 4,000 citizens turned out see them off; the community had a population of 4,562 people in ’40. [added 15 Dec. ’13, TPB]

 That process was repeated for 157 company-size units in 83 communities from Abbotsford, Wisconsin to Ypsilanti, Michigan at the end of Oct.
-‘40. [added 29 Apr.
-‘13]
+‘40. [added 29 Apr. ’13, TPB]

 The living conditions for the soldiers at Camp Beauregard were less-than-ideal, so some soldiers un-affectionately nicknamed it 'Camp Disregard.'
 The poor living conditions were partly the result of the fact that the camp was designed to accommodate one regiment, but the entire 32D Division was sent there anyway.